 Gary was single for about eight years after Ron’s’ death in 1994.
 Then he met his new partner who lived in a suburb of Sacramento, a city called Roseville—a different county and more conservative.
 They have been together since 2002.

 Gary had to resign his seat on the Robla School Board, when he moved to Roseville to be with his new spouse.
 Gary decided in spite of how conservative Roseville was, he would run for the school board.
-To everyone’s surprise, he won.
-He has served on the Roseville City School Board since 2008.
-The last time he ran for re-election, conservatives tried to get him defeated because they said he was destroying their values.
+Gary was first elected to the Roseville City School Board in 2008.
+In 2016, when he ran for re-election, conservatives attempted but failed in their attempt to defeat him in his re-election.
+Conservatives were finally successful in getting Gary defeated for re-election in November 2020.

 Gary says his political activity is based on his religious belief that everyone is a Child of God and each needs to be respected.